Improv Low Volume Quilting with Batiks

 Improv Quilt Block Sizes

-When using blocks, be sure to change up the sizes to create a feeling of colors floating across your quilt top
+When you layout an improv quilt top using blocks, be sure to change up the sizes to create a feeling of colors floating across your quilt top.

 Remember this is an improv design.
 So, don’t get stuck on block placement in even rows.
 Let your blocks look like they are randomly placed across your quilt top.
 Fill in the open areas with secondary pattern blocks or background fabric.
 Mix up the sizes of the filler strips to keep your design random.